Posts: 21

 (05-29-2020, 06:56 PM)moon monkey Wrote: I hate the removing the VGT turbo too.
 I don't understand why people think saving $1000 dollars is gunna do them any good when their truck runs kinda like shit.

+What kind of truck are you looking to remove it from?
 I flat out refuse to do it,

 2012 kenworth T800, already removed by a butcher shop hence sensors removed, they came to me because of a typical 559 code and black fuel, i'm willing to bet the cylinder pressure is unseating the injectors and burnt the combustion seal, i told them im not moving forward with repair until we figure out the tuning or hes just going to be throwing money away, also has active EGR codes.